omegacc91/mksaas/README.md

 # MkSaaS

-Make AI SaaS in a weekend.
+Make Wheat straw painting in a weekend.

 The complete Next.js boilerplate for building profitable SaaS, with auth, payments, i18n, newsletter, dashboard, blog, docs, blocks, themes, SEO and more.